juanpc2018/Open-internet/README.md

-someone would have to connect a Rubidum Time Server to a fixed IP probably 255.255.255.255 or 1.1.1.1 and all routers in-sync to a common Time Server.
+someone would have to connect a Rubidum Time Server to a fixed IP probably 255.255.255.255 or 1.1.1.1 and all routers & computers in the Network, in-sync to a common Time Server.

 the Network would Not have DNS servers at first, each friend must know the IP of the server you want to connect,